- The Charter

 - Members' area

-The Athena SWAN awards are judged by a panel of six individuals with the addition of a Chair, moderator and note taker to ensure the correct process is being followed.
+The Athena SWAN awards are judged by a panel of four individuals with the addition of a Chair, moderator and note taker to ensure the correct process is being followed.
 In convening assessment panels, Athena SWAN seeks to ensure a breadth of experience and geographical location.
 Panellists include: